-The Vision of the Mid Essex Buddhist Centre is to encourage people to achieve their highest potential by sharing meditation practice and the study of Buddhism within a positive and welcoming environment.
+The aim and vision of the Mid Essex Buddhist Centre is to create an environment where spiritual friendship and Sangha can flourish to enable people to grow and develop towards their full potential through meditation and the study of Buddhism.

 The practices taught at the centre are also suited to people who have not previously meditated but wish to do, particularly for reasons of stress or other similar issues.